LakshanMartin/OOSE/Assignments/Assignment2/MarsRover/criteria.md

 - updated total distance travelled - `EngineSystem.getDistanceDriver()`
 - updated soil analysis results - `SoilAnalyser.pollAnalysis()`

-The `Rover` class is then the observer, that relies on the above mentioned data, in order to operate.
+The `Rover` class is then the single observer, that relies on the above mentioned data, in order to operate.
 Within each event loop, the `notifyObservers()` method is called to update the `Rover` class with the newly acquired information.

-This implementation effectively decouples the `Rover` class from the `ApiData` class, as neither classes are concerned with how either of them operate.
+This implementation effectively decouples the `Rover` class from the `ApiData` class by ensuring the following is true:

+- Neither classes are concerned with how either of them operates.
+The `ApiData` class functions without any dependency on how `Rover` class works, and vice versa.
+- Neither are concerned with the others existence.
+The `ApiData` class makes no reference to the `Rover` class in it's constructor, and vice versa.

 The `ApiData` class essentially acts as an intermediary for any incoming data to the `Rover` class from the external API classes.